PATRIC3/mauve-viewer/README.md

 ##### lcbs

 Each LCB is grouped as an Array of Objects.
-To parse `.xmfa` files into json formatted LCBs, you may consider using this [script](https://github.com/nconrad/p3_mauve/blob/master/scripts/mauve-parser.js).
+To parse `.xmfa` files into json-formatted LCBs, you may consider using this [script](https://github.com/nconrad/p3_mauve/blob/master/scripts/mauve-parser.js).
 It's based on [biojs-io-xmfa](https://github.com/erasche/biojs-io-xmfa).
 It can be ran as follows:

 ```
 git clone https://github.com/nconrad/p3_mauve && cd p3_mauve